 Coworking spaces in Canggu

-- BWork: A beautiful coworking space with bright and modern work areas, different seatings, standing desks, and comfortable chairs.
-Choose to work inside or outside at the pool or at the terrace.
+- BWork: A beautiful coworking space with bright and modern work areas, different seating options, standing desks, and comfortable chairs.
+Choose to work inside or outside at the pool or on the terrace.
 BWork offers events, from social to sportive, from business to fun.
-Memberships are 147 Euro for 100 hours (1-month validity), or 88 Euro for 50 hours (2 weeks validity).
+Memberships are €140 for 100 hours (1-month validity), or €80 for 50 hours (2 weeks' validity).

 - ZIN@Work: Technically a hotel, a café, and a coworking space, all together in one spot.
-ZIN@Work is an open-air bamboo coworking and meeting space which zero membership fees.
+ZIN@Work is an open-air bamboo coworking and meeting space with zero membership fees.
 You sit in breezy and spacious rooms of their bamboo pavilion.

 Coffee shops in Canggu

-- ZIN Cafe: Zin Cafe is a true blessing to have in Canggu as it comes with a large open-air space in modern tropical design.
-The staff is very welcoming and the work slots are great to work from.
-You find plugs everywhere and fast internet too.
+- ZIN Cafe: Zin Cafe is a true blessing to have in Canggu, as it comes with a large open-air space in modern tropical design.
+The staff is very welcoming, and the work slots are great to work from.
+You find plugs everywhere and fast internet, too.
 It has a good variety of different areas to choose from.

 Coworking spaces in Seminyak